storj/docs/app/learn/concepts/access/encryption-and-keys/key-management/page.md

 ## Thing 1: Your encryption keys are your data

-Storj DCS does not have access to your encryption keys.
+Storj does not have access to your encryption keys.
 If you lose your encryption keys, they are gone.
 If you can’t decrypt your data, you’ve effectively lost it.
 All of it.

 ### Thing 2: Make sure you backup your encryption keys

 It is very important you make sure to backup your encryption keys in a safe place.
-Storj DCS does not have any features or functions to back up encryption keys.
+Storj does not have any features or functions to back up encryption keys.
 We have a reference implementation of a user interface to ensure a user has backed up their encryption keys, but all of that happens client-side.

 ### Thing 3: Secure your encryption keys

 This probably goes without saying, but be careful with how your app stores and transmits encryption keys.

-By keeping encryption and access management separate, and by implementing client-side encryption, Storj DCS ensures that your data can’t be processed, mined, scanned by Storj or any unauthorized 3rd parties.
+By keeping encryption and access management separate, and by implementing client-side encryption, Storj ensures that your data can’t be processed, mined, scanned by Storj or any unauthorized 3rd parties.
 If you don’t, it will end badly and Storj won’t be able to help.

 ### Thing 4: Choose complex encryption passphrases.